pitrov/docs.erisindustries.com/tutorials/tool-specific/docker_machine.md

 eris services edit tor
 ```

-will open the file; the last line here can be edited next:
+will open the file in your default editor if your shell has an `$EDITOR` set; the last line here can be edited next:

 ```bash
 # replace 'exit' with 'bridge' or 'middle'